Dak0r/Chinese-SimRacing-14Bit-Handbrake-Custom-Firmware-Arduino-Sketch/README.md

 The 12 and 14 Bit Version of the chineses SimRacing Handbrake use an Arduino Pro Micro and a hall sensor.

 This sketch is desigend as a replacement firmware to allow modifcations like connecting more buttons to the arduino and so using more of it's potential.

+The sktech in this repository is a direct replacement and works just like the original software but also includes an example for 2 additional buttons.

 # How to use